thatguycoul/smartwatch-data-pipeline-project/README.md

 Overview:

 The goal of this project was to test my skills using different tools, such as VSCODE for Python and PostgreSQL for SQL to examine, clean up, and analyze data gathered from user's smartwatches.
 This is my first project after learning how to work with data for about a month.
 It was pretty hard at first, but I had fun scrounging through my notes in a way!
-I'm not sure exactly how to organize this README, but I hope it is clear.

 Background: